Skip to Main Content

 Question: Why cite sources?

-Answer: Citing the sources you use supports your ideas, validates your argument, gives credit to the originator of the idea, leads readers to additional information about your topic, and helps prevent plagiarism.
+Answer: Citing the sources you use supports your ideas, validates your argument, gives credit to the originator of the idea, leads readers to additional information about your topic, makes you an authority on the subject, and helps prevent plagiarism.

 Why Dissertations?